 As Maria grew older, she begged her grandmother to allow her to skip school.
 Her classmates taunted and tormented her, yelling, “You are crippled.
 Stay away from me.”
 Maria was too embarrassed to even play with children in her neighborhood.
 If she ventured from her home, she covered her mouth with her hands.

 Maria’s grandmother was determined to find help for her granddaughter.
 She first approached the mayor of her city, who was also a doctor.
 Eventually, a government official directed her to Operation Smile.

 When she arrived at the medical mission in Fortaleza, 5-year-old Maria immediately captured the hearts of all the medical volunteers.
 After her surgery, she was bursting with laughter and smiles.

 “I’m so very happy,” said her grandmother.
 “She plays, runs, talks.
 She is completely different.
 Everything has changed for the best.
-She is not ashamed anymore.
-Now, she is always looking at herself in the mirror.
+She is always looking at herself in the mirror.
 She always says that she is beautiful, that she is gorgeous.
 It was everything we have ever wanted.”